gameblabla/CSE2/README.md

 * `FLAC_AUDIO=1` - Enable support for FLAC music/SFX
 * `TRACKER_AUDIO=1` - Enable support for .it, .xm, .mod, .s3m music/SFX
 * `PXTONE_AUDIO=1` - Enable support for PxTone music/SFX (not to be confused with PixTone)
+* `SMOOTH_SPRITE_MOVEMENT=1` - Enabled by default - Removes the grid that all sprites are locked to, allowing them to move smoothly at higher resolutions

 ### Visual Studio .NET 2003